The Transformative Influence of LLMs on Software Development & Developer Productivity: Survey Findings

 \subsubsection{Trust}

-Trust presents a significant barrier in the use of \apps{}\cite{wang2023investigating}. \textbf{Developers often do not trust AI tools to be able to generate a meaningful solution}.
+Trust presents a significant barrier in using \apps{}\cite{wang2023investigating}. \textbf{Developers often do not trust AI tools to generate a totally meaningful solution}.
 The distrust stems from the fact that AI tools may not consistently produce meaningful output.
 Misinformation, hallucinations, and invalid claims are the responsible factors for reducing trust.
 Furthermore, their performance tends to deteriorate in large projects, often misinterpreting the existing context\cite{liang2023understanding}.